jnai-team/potatos-leaf-ml-experiments/README.md

 bin/002.train_model.sh
 ```

-After the training, model files are saved into a dir in `DATA_ROOT_DIR`, e.g.
+After the training, model files are saved into a dir in `$ROOT_DIR/results`, e.g.

 ![alt text](./assets/media/1742894625155.png)